islaytitans/alien/docs/src/GM/hopeslastday.md

 ## Session Open

+- Remind roll are less often than d&d only when failure has significant impact
 - Read what's the story mother
-- Remind roll are less often than d&d only when failure has significant impact
-- They have motion detector
 - [Staggering from the south ](#opening)

 ## Hadley's Hope